gilbox/css-bliss/README.md

 **If we keep Modules flat** by strictly following the structure laid out in this guide, then **we can use `@extend` to create module modifiers** without unnecessary class selectors in the compiled CSS code.

-Selectively using `@extend` with module modifiers in some cases and not in others might not be such a bad thing **if we only ever `@extend` the base module class**.
+Selectively using `@extend` with module modifiers in some cases and not in others might not be such a bad thing **so long as we only ever `@extend` the base module class**.
 Whenever we see a module modifier class without a superclass, we can safely assume that it's been extended, and because of modifier naming convention we know exactly which module it `@extend`s.

 # DRY